Sugar Ray Leonard: Amateur career

-Leonard won the National Golden Gloves and National AAU Light Welterweight Championships in 1974.
-The following year, he again won the National AAU Light Welterweight Championship, as well as the Light Welterweight Championship at the Pan American Games.
+In 1975, Leonard again won the US National Championships at light welterweight, as well as the Light Welterweight Championship at the Pan American Games.

 In 1976, Leonard made the U.S. Olympic Team as the light welterweight representative.
 The team also included Leon and Michael Spinks, Howard Davis Jr., Leo Randolph, Charles Mooney, and John Tate.
 Many consider the 1976 U.S. team to be the greatest boxing team in the history of the Olympics.
 Leonard won his first four Olympic bouts by 5–0 decisions.
 In the semifinals, he faced Kazimierz Szczerba and won a 5–0 decision.

-In the final, Leonard boxed the great Cuban knockout artist Andrés Aldama, who scored five straight knockouts to reach the final.
+In the final, Leonard boxed the great Cuban knockout artist Andrés Aldama, who scored five straight knockouts to reach the final and would go on to win the gold medal at the 1980 Summer Olympics.
 Leonard landed several good left hooks in the first round.
 In the second, he dropped Aldama with a left to the chin.
 Late in the final round, he again hurt Aldama, which brought a standing eight count from the referee.

 With only a few seconds left in the fight, a Leonard combination forced another standing eight count.
 Leonard was awarded a 5–0 decision and the Olympic gold medal.
 Afterward, Leonard announced, "I'm finished...I've fought my last fight.
 My journey has ended, my dream is fulfilled.
 Now I want to go to school."
 He was given a scholarship to the University of Maryland, a gift from the citizens of Glenarden, Maryland.
 He planned to study business administration and communications.
 He finished his amateur career with a record of 165–5 and 75 KOs.